kouphax/yobriefca.se/resources/content/entries/2014-06-19-estimation-and-the-end-of-everything.md

 "Why are you giving away an iPad One?"

-"Well no one has ever actually won"
+"Well no one has ever actually won so we haven't felt the need to replace it"

 "Why"